Machine Learning based Post Event Analysis for Cybersecurity of Cyber-Physical System: Conclusion

 Once an event occurs (CB trip), PMU readings from substations at each bus of the transmission system are received via the SCADA system.
 The voltage, current, angle, and frequency values from each phase over three cycles are input into the selected ML model to distinguish between cyber-attacks and faults (identifying its fault type and location).
 The proposed method was validated using the IEEE 14 bus system.
 Four ML models, e.g., Decision Tree (DT), Support Vector Machine (SVM), K-Nearest Neighbors (KNN), and Artificial Neural Network (ANN), were considered, and the best-performing model was applied to real-time operations.
 The algorithm was tested and validated by various scenarios, including single fault, N-1 contingency, and simultaneous event scenarios.

 For future work, data from larger systems (such as the IEEE 39 or IEEE 118 bus systems) will be used/collected, and more diverse ML models will be trained to apply the proposed method.
 Additionally, the method will be validated in scenarios with a higher penetration of renewable energy sources.
+For verification in real-time scenarios, a Hardware in the Loop Simulation (HILs) testbed is being constructed using PMU, Programmable Logic Controller (PLC), and a real-time simulator.
+The proposed algorithm will be verified in a real-time environment through the testbed.